Findings and recommendations from the Tartan Rug

 • Knutsford

-• Compared to 2021, overall, the health and wellbeing picture has improved for:
+• Compared to 2022 the health and wellbeing picture has improved slightly for Crewe with the inequality gap narrowing, although it remains rated red overall.

 • Chelford, Handforth, Alderley Edge and Wilmslow (CHAW)